 I left Sydney late and only reached Katoomba at 1:00.
 Before beginning however I needed to get a locator beacon from the police station which would make that day's hike even later than I hoped.
 With instructions, a map and if I needed it even a compass I marched bravely into the small town full of danger and excitement.
 Very soon after I got lost and ended up in a residential street full of play grounds and schools.
 Since I was planning to go, straight after I found the damn police station, into the great wild where you need experience at perky things like navigation I could not bring myself to ask for directions.
 Eventually I did find it, and a little worried that they would point blank tell me not to go I entered.
 I'd checked the weather and there were predicted thunderstorms for the next few nights, a large one tonight and I wasn't sure at one point they would stop people from walking- never mind a English girl by herself.
 The worried however were unfounded, a very nice officer showed me how to use it and handed it over telling me in a good natured manner that the second day would be the tough one and to enjoy.

+After the disastrous night on the Great Ocean Road I had invested in a rain cover for my bag as well as wrapping everything in it in plastic bags.
+I'd also, having looked at the weather forecast and predicted temperatures (around 10 degrees), bought a sleeping bag liner in the hope it would keep me warm.
 The hardest part of the navigation, like on previous hikes, was simply getting to the trail head.
 You're forced to walk along a very busy highway without a footpath.
 I kept on looking for a better route and finding dead ends.
 I tried both sides of the road before giving up and making my way alongside the freeway, only to be stopped and given a lift within a few meters by a charitable driver.
 They dropped me off at the trail head car park.

 The first two kilometers were wonderful.
 It was horribly steep and it left, within half an hour of jumping down half meter deep steps, my knees and calves literally shaking but there was a feel of wondering down the rabbit whole and it exited me.
 You decened into the valley floor, crossing half a dozen small streams and battling through overgrown foliage before heading through into farm lands.
 I thought it would be a little more wilderness but a clearly marked path was also a relief.